-Over a series of meetings the Leadership Advisory Group was provided information describing the NCSHP disciplinary processes, a report prepared by Kroll in 2007 entitled "Independent Review of Hiring and Selection, Ethics and Supervisory Training"; NCSHP Internal Affairs (IA) Unit Annual Reports for 2006, 2007, 2008 and 2009; and a spreadsheet containing raw data concerning the number of IA complaints from 2005 to 2010.
+Over a series of meetings the Leadership Advisory Group was provided information describing the NCSHP disciplinary processes, a report prepared by KROLL in 2008 entitled "Independent Review of Hiring and Selection, Ethics and Supervisory Training"; NCSHP Internal Affairs (IA) Unit Annual Reports for 2006, 2007, 2008 and 2009; and a spreadsheet containing raw data concerning the number of IA complaints from 2005 to 2010.
 Upon request for further information some members reviewed a spreadsheet containing a summary of the sustained serious disciplinary actions from 2005-2010, the dispositions of those inquiries, the rank/position of the Highway patrol member disciplined and his/her experience level.

 On September 1, 2010 a set of recommendations addressing issues number one and two were forwarded to the Governor for consideration while additional information was requested relative to issues number three and four.
-In the interim a new Commander, Mike Gilchrist was selected to lead the NCSHP.
+Since the Leadership Advisory Group's initial report, a new Commander, Colonel Michael W. Gilchrist was selected to lead the NCSHP.

 The criticism levied on the NCSHP has centered on the ethical culture of the NCSHP and the efficacy of the NCSHP's disciplinary processes, not on the operational effectiveness of the NCSHP.
-The consensus of the Advisory Group is that the NCSHP is a highly effective organization in achieving the mission of protecting the citizens of NC, reducing collisions and making the highways of North Carolina as safe as possible.
-The NCSHP has received the highest rating from the Committee for Accrediting Law Enforcement Agencies (CALEA), the primary accrediting organization for law enforcement agencies.
+The consensus of the Leadership Advisory Group is that the NCSHP is a highly effective organization in achieving the mission of protecting the citizens of NC, reducing collisions and making the highways of North Carolina as safe as possible.
+The NCSHP has received the highest rating (Flagship Agency Status) from the Committee for Accrediting Law Enforcement Agencies (CALEA), the primary accrediting organization for law enforcement agencies.
 The CALEA review includes an examination of the disciplinary process.
-Without information regarding peer organizations, however, the Advisory Group is unable to determine whether the volume or nature of the NCSHP's misconduct incidents is within the norm for comparable sized agencies with similar missions.
-The "norm" however was not the standard applied by the Advisory Group.
-The Advisory Group believes that the citizens of North Carolina expect and deserve nothing less than the highest standards of excellence in every aspect of law enforcement from the NCSHP and thus the Group applied this standard of excellence to the NCSHP ethical culture and disciplinary programs as well.
+Without information regarding peer organizations, however, the Leadership Advisory Group is unable to determine whether the volume or nature of the NCSHP's misconduct incidents is within the norm for comparable sized agencies with similar missions.
+The "norm" however was not the standard applied by the Leadership Advisory Group.
+The Leadership Advisory Group believes that the citizens of North Carolina expect and deserve nothing less than the highest standards of excellence in every aspect of law enforcement from the NCSHP and thus the Group applied this standard of excellence to the NCSHP ethical culture and disciplinary programs as well.

-The Advisory Group believes that the Department of Crime Control and Public Safety and NCSHP focused on the issues raised in 2008 and devoted time, resources and capital to enhance the disciplinary system and ethical culture of the NCSHP.
-Nevertheless, the circumstances surrounding the 2010 misconduct incidents which occurred two years after the Kroll report was issued, and the irony that that these serious infractions were allegedly committed by two high ranking Patrol officers, combined with the other incidents committed by Troopers charged with enforcement of the very laws allegedly violated, again raises the issue of the prevailing culture of the NCSHP and especially whether the patrol took the Kroll report's recommendations seriously.
+The Leadership Advisory Group believes that the Department of Crime Control and Public Safety and NCSHP focused on the issues raised in 2008 and devoted time, resources and capital to enhance the disciplinary system and ethical culture of the NCSHP.
+Nevertheless, the circumstances surrounding the 2010 misconduct incidents which occurred two years after the KROLL report was issued, and the irony that these serious infractions were allegedly committed by two high ranking Patrol officers, combined with the other incidents committed by Troopers charged with enforcement of the very laws allegedly violated, again raises the issue of the prevailing culture of the NCSHP and especially whether the patrol took the KROLL report's recommendations seriously.